-Most of the process solid waste are reutilized within the manufacturing process.
-Information regarding solid waste and hazardous waste is being submitted in Environment Statement to board every year.
-Status of Solid Waste, hazardous and other waste generation, and utilization from April 2024 to September 2024 is enclosed as Annexure-5.
+Various process solid waste are reutilized within the manufacturing process.
+Information regarding solid waste and hazardous waste generation, utilization & disposal is being submitted in Environment Statement & Annual Returns to board every year.

 xxiv.
 Proper utilization of fly ash shall be ensured as per Fly Ash Notification, 1999 and subsequent amendment in 2003.
 All the fly ash shall be provided to cement and brick manufacturers for further utilization and "Memorandum of Understanding" shall be submitted to Ministry's Regional Office at Bhubaneswar.